The fractal dimensions of Laplacian growth: an analytical approach based on a universal dimensionality function

-Once an analytical expression to $D(d,\eta)$ has been found, an important issue to consider is that of the criticality of the DBM morphological transition and its characterization using $D$ as an order parameter, which for $d=2$, it has been suggested that the full collapse to linear clusters occurs at critical value $\eta\approx 4$, although this criticality still needs some serious clarification \cite{hastings2001,mathiesen2002,mathiesen2008}.
-To formally address this point, let us define the reduced co-dimension, $\hat{\alpha}=(D-1)/(D_0-1)$, as a possible order parameter of the system, where $\hat{\alpha}\to 1$ as $D\to D_0$, and $\hat{\alpha}\to 0$ as $D\to 1$.
-From Eq. (\ref{eqn:alphafun}), given that $\hat{\alpha}=\exp[-\Gamma(d,\eta)]$ is a continuous function that monotonically tends to zero, defining an specific point where $\hat{\alpha}$ becomes exactly zero is not possible.
-This implies that, the previously suggested critical point for the DBM, i.e., the value for $\eta$ where $D\approx 1$ \cite{hastings2001}, cannot be treated as ``critical'' from the point of view of a formal critical phase-transition theory \cite{dimino1989, kaufman1989b}.
-Nevertheless, it is still possible to define a \emph{transitional} point, $\eta_t$, i.e., a point where the strong screening/anisotropy effects are dominant over the morphology of the cluster.
-Mathematically, this transitional point can be defined from $D=1+\epsilon$, where $\epsilon\ll 1$, is the tolerance or deviation from $D=1$, then, from Eq. (\ref{eqn:dphi}), $(\Lambda/d)\eta_t^\chi=-\log[\epsilon/(d-1)]$.
-For example, for $d=2$ and using the theoretical value for $\chi=1.52$, we have that $\eta_t(\epsilon=0.10)\approx 3.5$, or $\eta_t(\epsilon=0.05)\approx 4.1$, which are in excellent agreement with the previously reported observation of $\eta\approx 4$ \cite{hastings2001}.
+\textbf{\textsl{Criticality and universality.}} The criticality of the DBM transition is understood in terms of $D(d,\eta)$ as a non-thermal order parameter.
+For example, for $d=2$, it has been suggested that the full collapse to linear clusters occurs at the ``critical'' value $\eta\approx 4$ \cite{hastings2001,halsey2002,mathiesen2002,mathiesen2008}.
+To address this point, the normalized dimension, $D^*=(D-1)/(d-1)$, can be used as the non-thermal order parameter of the system, where $D^*=1$, when $D=d$ at $\eta=0$, and $D^*=0$, when $D\to 1$ as $\eta\gg 1$.
+From equation~(\ref{eqn:dphi}), we have that $D^*=\exp(-\Gamma)$, is a continuous and monotonically decreasing function which obviously differs from the typical discontinuous power-law behaviour expected from the critical phase-transitions theory \cite{dimino1989c,gleiser2015}.
+Hence, the suggested ``critical'' point cannot be considered as such under this description.
+Nevertheless, it is still possible to define a \emph{transitional} point, $\eta_t$, i.e., a point where $D\approx 1$.
+Considering $D=1+\delta$, where $\delta\ll 1$, from equations~(\ref{eqn:dphi}) and (\ref{eqn:gamma_ansatz}), one has that $(\Lambda/d)\eta_t^\chi=-\log[\delta/(d-1)]$.
+For example, for $d=2$ and using $\chi=1.52$ (from theory), we have that $\eta_t(\delta=0.10)\approx 3.5$, or $\eta_t(\delta=0.05)\approx 4.1$, which are consistent with the reported value, $\eta\approx 4$ \cite{hastings2001}.